IshMSahni/SYSC3303_Project_L1_G1/README.md

 ### Scheduler_System.java
 - Handles all requests in Task objects that delegate the Floor_System and the Elevator_System what to do.
 - Manages, sends, and removes interactions with the system from the queue after the interaction is complete
+- Manages which elevator to assign the task to based on the location of the elevator and the people.

 ### Task.java
 - Object that is made to represent the task given to the scheduler.